FREE SHIPPING on orders of $85 or more

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the Brick name:

-Brick Settlers in the United States in the 17th Century
+Brick Settlers in United States in the 17th Century

-Brick Settlers in the United States in the 18th Century
+Brick Settlers in United States in the 18th Century

-Brick Settlers in the United States in the 19th Century
+Brick Settlers in United States in the 19th Century

 The Brick Family Crest was acquired from the Houseofnames.com archives.
 The Brick Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 11 September 2013 at 13:30.